 In the video above, you might notice that I make two atypical adjustments beforehand:

 - I use my hands to help separate my toes a little wider from one another.
-I’ve found this gives me a firmer foundation from which to enter the pose.
+This gives me a firmer foundation from which to enter the pose.

 Other Benefits of Rabbit Yoga Pose

-Rabbit has been reputed anecdotally to improve the elasticity of the spine, blood flow, the parathyroid glands, the endocrine systems – and hormone imbalances – the nervous system, and the immune system.
+Rabbit has been reputed anecdotally to improve blood flow, the parathyroid glands, the endocrine systems – including hormone imbalances – the nervous system, the immune system, and the elasticity of the spine.

 If you happen to be over the age of 50, there might be some modifications necessary for you to enjoy the rabbit pose safely and effectively.